International Wildlife Management

 Leerdoelen

-2b: The student can collect (scientific, professional) ecological and socio-economic information on an international topic and can combine this information.
+• The student can collect (scientific, professional) ecological and socio-economic information on an international topic and can combine this information in a coherent manner, thereby also incorporating the implementation of international policies and funding in applied wildlife management and research practices.

-2c: The student can set up and execute knowledge dissemination in which interdisciplinary information on an international topic is explained, at a correct level for the target audience.
+• The student can set up and execute knowledge dissemination at a correct level for the target audience.

-5a: The student can design an applied research project in accordance with the client's requests.
+• The student can design an applied research project in accordance with the commissioner’s (client) requests.

 Ingangseisen